 Between 1976 and 1983, the military dictatorship in Argentina kidnapped, tortured and killed thousands of people.
 In the early 2000s, many direct perpetrators and high-ranking officials were brought before courts.
 However, many dictatorship crimes remain unresolved today, especially with respect to cases of corporate involvement in crimes of the military dictatorship.
-ECCHR has since its establishment been supporting cases examining corporate liability in Argentina.
+ECCHR has since its establishment been supporting cases examining corporate liability and high-ranking military officials in Argentina.

 ECCHR submitted legal briefs in ongoing proceedings against Mercedes Benz, Ledesma and Minera Aguilar arguing that the Argentine government and judiciary are obliged to hold economic actors liable for their role in human rights abuses committed during the military dictatorship.

 Alongside these cases, Wolfgang Kaleck, founder and general secretary of ECCHR, has for many years been involved in litigation in the case of German citizen Elisabeth Käsemann.
 Käsemann, who had been politically active in the opposition to the Argentine military dictatorship, was kidnapped and tortured in 1977.
 The exact circumstances of her death have never been properly examined.